 Food & Drink, Wellness, Culture

-With just a few months to go, we sat down with internationally-acclaimed designer Sir Paul Smith to find out a bit more about what Christmas means to him and how he likes to spend it in London.
+We sat down with internationally-acclaimed designer Sir Paul Smith to find out a bit more about what Christmas means to him and how he likes to spend it in London.

 What does Christmas mean to you?

 “For me, Christmas is about family and about coming together.
 Often in today’s world, families can find themselves living all over the world, but Christmas is a time for everyone to be together.
 In our house it’s always about the old school traditions; carol services, a real Christmas tree, nicely-wrapped gifts and the excitement of everyone being together.”

 How would you describe Christmas in one word?